vyperlang/vyper/docs/structure-of-a-contract.rst

   storedData: int128

-See the :ref:`types` section for valid state variable types and :ref:`visibility-and-getters` for possible choices for visibility.
+See the :ref:`types` section for valid state variable types.

 .. _structure-functions: